There are two types of German Shepherds:

 This chronic condition has a tendency to develop in canines.
 To prevent it or treat it, make sure you visit your vet for proper medication and care.
 Having a furry companion with epilepsy can be heartbreaking and so before purchasing, make sure you are getting that German Shepherd from a safe breeder.

 Prevention is actually the key to many health problems.
 This is why you should always take proper care of your German Shepherds.
-Having a pet is a full time responsibility and they also demand proper care and attention.
-If you fulfil all its requirements your German Shepherd can live a long healthy life.
+Having a pet is a full-time responsibility and they also demand proper care and attention.
+If you fulfill all its requirements, your German Shepherd can live a long healthy life.

-Before making the decision what breed of a canine to get, it is important to know how well they will work with you.
+Before deciding what breed of a canine to get, it is important to know how well they will work with you.
 Will they be playful companions, aggressive companions or will they be a combination of both?

 To answer these questions, you need to understand the temperament and nature of a breed.
-German Shepherds have a lot of traits that make them a very good companion for you to keep.
+German Shepherds have a lot of traits that make them an excellent companion for you to keep.
 Four traits that exist in all German Shepherds are:

 This is the reason they are mostly used by the police, military and as guard dogs; they can even be taken up by a visually impaired person to use as a guide dog for themselves.
 They are courageous and will fiercely protect their owner.
 Their sense of smell is much heightened and they are very alert.
 This is it usually takes the major reason dogs to crime scenes to pick up any scents or drugs.